Scarlet Fever and IGAS

 3 Scarlet Fever

-Scarlet fever notifications in Northern Ireland have decreased in recent weeks (Figure 3.1; incident cases are shown by date of recording by PHA).
+Scarlet fever notifications in Northern Ireland have slightly increased in recent weeks but remain relatively low.
+(Figure 3.1; incident cases are shown by date of recording by PHA).
 December had the highest number of notifications by month in 2022.
 Notifications recorded by PHA in January 2023 exceeded those in December 2022, however as cases are reported by date recorded by PHA, not date of onset of symptoms, this is likely to reflect delays in statutory notification process over the Christmas and New Year holiday period.
 (Figure 3.2).
+Notifications from February 2023 onwards were much lower than in December or January although still comparable to previous months with higher activity.
 The increases noted in December and January are likely due to an increase in reporting due to increased awareness as well as a true increase.
 The reduced number of cases in 2020 and 2021 during the COVID-19 pandemic is likely in part due to reduced social contact and increased use of preventive measures, and therefore lower transmission during that period.
 The reduction might also partly reflect changes in healthcare seeking or access during that period.
 Supplementary Table 7.1 shows counts of probable and confirmed scarlet fever notifications recorded by week.